kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 # Environment

-A Kosli environment stores information about what SW is running in your actual runtime environment (server, Kubernetes cluster, AWS, ...)
+A Kosli environment stores information about what software is running in your actual runtime environment (server, Kubernetes cluster, AWS, ...)
 We use one Kosli environment per runtime environment.

 A typical setup reports what is running on the staging server and on the production server.
 To report what is running you run the Kosli CLI command periodically.
-The Kosli CLI will detect the version of the SW you are currently running and report it to the Kosli environment.
+The Kosli CLI will detect the version of the software you are currently running and report it to the Kosli environment.